Tag Archives: Aaron Taylor-Johnson

 Grade: C

-For those film lovers craving a plot that serves as a weaving puzzle that can never be figured out Tenet (2020) is highly recommended.
-Others who crave a more defined and linear story and character development will be disappointed by the film.
-Tenet is a visuals only experience as I tuned in and out of the actual plot points after realizing they intersect past present and future elements.
+For those film lovers craving a plot that serves as a weaving puzzle that can never be figured out, Tenet (2020) is highly recommended.
+Others who desire a more defined and linear story and character development will be disappointed by the film.

-I did try from the outset to understand but ended up falling flat.
+I did try from the outset to understand, but ended up falling flat.

-However, I’m not sure I agree with the film’s Oscar win for Best Visual Effects or nomination for Best Production design- thank goodness the terrific Mank (2020) won the latter award.
+However, I’m not sure I agree with the film’s Oscar win for Best Visual Effects or nomination for Best Production Design- thank goodness the terrific Mank (2020) won the latter award.

-I’ll try to summarize the plot.
-A secret agent simply named the Protagonist (John David Washington) embarks on a dangerous, time-bending mission to prevent the start of World War III.
-The villainous Andrei Sator (Kenneth Branaugh) is a Russian oligarch who communicates with the future and is intent on destroying the world.
-His wife, Kat Barton (Elizabeth Debicki) despises her husband and aligns with the Protagonist to stop him.
+The villainous Andrei Sator (Kenneth Branagh) is a Russian oligarch who communicates with the future and is intent on destroying the world.
+His wife, Kat Barton (Elizabeth Debicki), despises her husband and aligns with the Protagonist to stop him.
 They fall in love.

 Along for the ride are an arms dealer, Priya Singh (Dimple Kapadia), and Robert Pattinson plays the Protagonist’s handler who may or may not be trusted.

-Let’s start with the positives.
 Tenet gets off to a terrific start with a scene at the Kyiv opera house in Ukraine.
-Though silly, the invasion of the theater and massive sleeping effect of the theater attendees and performers is like a domino effect.
+Though silly, the invasion of the theater and the massive sleeping effect of the theater attendees and performers is like a domino effect.
 The scene is fast and exciting.
-Later, a daring car chase featuring a car speeding down a highway in reverse gear is pretty exciting.
-Add a character bound and tied in the passenger seat with no driver and no way to get out provides a cool James Bond moment.

 Another positive is the luscious locales like Estonia, Oslo, Norway, London, and the Amalfi coast.